IPGP/rinexmod/README.md

 _rinexmod_ is a tool to batch modify the headers of GNSS data files in RINEX format and rename them correctly.
 It supports Hatanaka-compressed and non-compressed files, RINEX versions 2 and 3/4, and short and long naming conventions.
 It is developed in Python 3, and can be run from the command line or directly in API mode by calling a python function.
-The required input metadata can come from a sitelog file, or be manually entered as arguments to the command line or the called function.
+The required input metadata can come from (a) sitelog file(s), (a) GeodesyML files(s), or be manually entered as arguments to the command line or the called function.
 It is available under the GNU license on the following GitHub repository: https://github.com/IPGP/rinexmod

 v2+ - 2023-05-15 - Pierre Sakic - sakic@ipgp.fr